 You must have a great story!

-Everyone has a great story, but most just don't realize it yet.
-People love to be in the know and to be able to educate their friends about their favorite new band's backstory.
+Everyone has a great story, but most just don’t realize it yet.
+People love to be in the know and to be able to educate their friends about their favorite new band’s backstory.
 Radio stations love to be able to give the 10 second explanation of why you stand out.
-Jay Leno needs a two line introduction that will get people to stick around.
-And journalists, especially, need a story to write about. +Who Is Ari
+Jimmy Falon needs a two line introduction that will get people to stick around.
+And journalists, especially, need a story to write about.

 When was the last time you read a review about a band in your local newspaper (or Pitchfork) that discussed the music: the song structure, guitar tones, harmonic and melodic choices, drum tones, the pocket, innovative syncopation, varied time signatures, sonic flourishes, unusual studio techniques that they HEARD in the recording and not told by the press release?
 The things that musicians get off to, reviewers and average listeners couldn’t give two shits about.